MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 1. Press **F5** to build and run the project.

 Now the address bar displays the URI in the WebView2 control.
-When you successfully navigate to a new URL, WebView alerts the user of the URL displayed in the WebView.
+When you successfully go to a new URL, WebView alerts the user of the URL displayed in the WebView.

 :::image type="content" source="./media/winforms-final-app.png" alt-text="Final app" lightbox="./media/winforms-final-app.png":::